Get engagement insights delivered to your inbox

 Email address

-Disengagement among employees is a growing concern with low morale leading to high turnover rates, low productivity, and a negative impact on your bottom line.
-In fact, unhappy workers cost the U.S. up to $550 billion per year.
+Disengagement among employees is a growing concern, with a lack of incentives leading to high turnover rates, low productivity, and a negative impact on your bottom line.
+For example, did you know that unhappy workers cost the U.S. a staggering $1.9 billion per year?
+That’s why effective employee rewards programs are more important than ever.

-Leaders and HR have a significant role to play in sustaining employee engagement and motivation.
-To do so, you first have to understand the state of recognition, what it means for your workforce, and how best to incentive your teams today.
+Leaders and HR professionals have a significant role in sustaining employee engagement and motivation.
+To do this successfully, you need to understand the current state of recognition, its impact on your workforce, and how best to incentivize your teams.

-An incentive is something that motivates or encourages someone to take a specific action, or to avoid action.
-It refers to an external influence, like the expectation of a reward, which prompts an individual to take an action.
+Incentives are things that motivate or encourage someone to take a specific action, or to avoid action.
+It refers to an external influence, like the expectation of a reward, which prompts an individual to take action.
 The role of an incentive is to drive desired behaviors and attitudes for a desired outcome.

 - Monetary bonuses